Goshido/android-vulkan/docs/vulkan-memory-view.md

 ## About _Perfetto_

 It's not a secret that [_Perfetto_](https://ui.perfetto.dev/) tool could also preview trace files.
-Unfortunatelly it was detected that version _v26.1-ef7b0_ has a bug which trims memory property information for memory index information block.
+Unfortunately it was detected that version _v26.1-ef7b0_ has a bug which trims memory property information for memory index information block.

 <img src="./images/perfetto-issue.png"/>